Ravi9550/Movie-Recommender-Flask-App/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4.Ensure you have the necessary data files (movies.pkl and similarity.pkl) in the project directory
+4. Ensure you have the necessary data files (movies.pkl and similarity.pkl) in the project directory

 ## Project Structure